RESOURCES & EQUIPMENT

 A clean ice machine is a more hygienic machine.
 Weekly: wipe down and sanitize the ice bin exterior.
 Monthly: empty, disinfect and sanitize the ice bin and underside of the machine.
 In addition to the health benefits, a properly cleaned machine can produce more ice while lowering water and electricity costs.
+Empire Cooler checks for build-ups caused by dirt and mineral deposits.
 So by keeping it clean, you’ll also be keeping it efficient.

 Proper drainage is critical for ice and refrigeration equipment to operate at peak performance.
 Small amounts of water develop when ice is stored and slight melting occurs.
+Each ice machine has a required length for output.
+Our ice experts will make you aware of these recommendations before installation.
 Though the volume of water should be small, our installation experts will make sure that the water has adequate drainage.

 The science of ice machines